Ace167/Simple-WireGuard/README.md

 # Simple WireGuard

-A simple Linux Ubuntu application for WireGuard VPN
+A simple Linux Ubuntu application for WireGuard VPN.